|Location:||The Hermitage, Nashville, TN, United States|

 Galle, Jillian E.

-2004 Designing Women: Measuring Acquisition and Access at the Hermitage Plantation In Engendering African American Archaeology: A Southern Perspective, edited by Jillian E. Galle and Amy L. Young.
+2004 Designing Women: Measuring Acquisition and Access at the Hermitage Plantation, Engendering African American Archaeology: A Southern Perspective In Engendering African American Archaeology: A Southern Perspective, edited by Jillian E. Galle and Amy L. Young.
 University of Tennessee Press, Knoxville, Tennessee.

 Smith, Samuel D.